schiran/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Check/Properties/Default.rst

    Each bit corresponds to a check box.
 This is true even if there is only one checkbox which which then maps to bit-0.

+   This property also exists in other types.
+   See :ref:`Common properties -  default <tca_property_default>`.

 Examples
 ========